nkirtipal/Microbiome-Differential-Abundance-Benchmark/README.md

 ---

 ## Notes
 - **Most of the other methods from that 14-method comparison.** Installing, debugging, and keeping fourteen tools consistent is a lot of overhead for one person.
 Three is enough to show that the choice of method genuinely changes the answer.
 ALDEx2, Corncob, and metagenomeSeq would be reasonable next additions.
-- **Real data.** A method that wins here can still fall short on an actual dataset, because no simulation captures every quirk of real biology.
-This is a test on simulated data, not a final verdict — checking the conclusions against a real dataset would be the natural next step.
+- **No real data was used.** verything here is simulated.
+A method that performs well
+- on this simulated data isn't guaranteed to perform the same way on an actual microbiome dataset,
+- because no simulation captures every complexity of real biology.
+Testing these same three methods
+-  on a real dataset with a known biological difference would be a reasonable next step, but that
+-  hasn't been done here.
 - **Covariates and random effects.** All three tools support them, but this benchmark sticks to the simplest two-group comparison, so the result reflects each method's core assumptions rather than how well it handles extra complexity.
+- **A single random seed.** Every scenario was simulated once.
+The specific numbers (4%, 65%, 78%) would shift somewhat with a different seed; the pattern behind them — MaAsLin2 staying close to its nominal FDR while the other two don't is consistent with what Hawinkel et al. (2019) found across their own simulations, which is some reassurance, but re-running this with several seeds and reporting a range would make the claim stronger.

 ---